 Way at the point where Dunstable stands today.
 The Romans built a posting

-station where travellers could change their horses.
+station where travelers could change their horses.
 A little market town grew up at the crossroads.
 The Romans called it Durocobrivis.
 However the Romans left Britain in the 5th century and the roman Dunstable was abandoned.
 Soon the site was overgrown with trees and bushes.
 Life in Roman Britain

 Dunstable began as a Roman town.
 Long before the Romans came to Britain there was a track called the Icknield Way, which cross the middle of England.
 In the 2nd century the Romans built a road called Watling Street, which crossed Icknield Way at the point where Dunstable stands today.
-The Romans built a posting station where travellers could change their horses.
+The Romans built a posting station where travelers could change their horses.

 A little market town grew up at the crossroads.
 The Romans called it Durocobrivis.
 However the Romans left Britain in the 5th century and the roman Dunstable was abandoned.
 Soon the site was overgrown with trees and bushes.

 The site lay derelict for centuries.
 In the year 1100 it was just a crossroads in a forest.
 However trade and commerce were growing in England and the country was growing richer.
-The number of travellers was also increasing.
+The number of travelers was also increasing.
 Sooner or later it was likely somebody would build a new settlement at the ancient crossroads.
 In 1109 King Henry I deliberately created a new town at Dunstable.

 He invited men to rent land in the area at 12 pence an acre (a considerable sum in those days).
 He also promised that anyone who lived in the town would have the same privileges as the people of London.
 (They had considerable privileges in those days so Henry's promise would have attracted many people to the new town).